| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Importance:

-• Dinner must always be light but satisfying so that your body has time to digest before going to sleep.
+• Dinner must be always light but satisfying so that your body has time to digest before going to sleep.
 A clear and warm soup of chicken or vegetable will be a good opening to the stomach, to start the circulation in the body and to pour some water into it.

 • The combination aids in muscle repair, enhances night metabolism and healthy weight maintenance.
 Goal is to have dinner at least 2 to 3 hours before bedtime to achieve the most results.